Category:1001 General Requirements for Material

 A new formation is defined as one the department has not previously tested and approved for PCCP.
 It shall also apply to a new source of a previously tested formation if an examination of the new source indicates that the material may have different properties.

 Special investigations are instances such as testing a previously rejected ledge in combination with approved ledges or other situations the department chooses to investigate.
 Initial evaluation for new formations or special investigations for use in PCCP shall start with a review of the service performance of concrete pavement utilizing aggregate from that formation and source (or nearby source).
 The paving could be city, county, commercial, etc. As much documentation as possible on age, mix design, etc. should be collected and a field review of the installations performed.
 If service performance is poor, the review may stop at this point and no testing performed.
 If service performance is satisfactory, sampling and testing may proceed.
-Approval of formations for use in production of aggregate for PCCP will require completion of AASHTO T161 Resistance of Concrete to Rapid Freezing and Thawing.
+Approval of formations for use in production of aggregate for PCCP will meet the requirements of Sec 1005.
+The completion of AASHTO T161 Resistance of Concrete to Rapid Freezing and Thawing may be required if the designated physical properties do not comply with the standard specifications.

 1001.4.1.3 Gravel and Sand Sources